 We all feel stress to varying degrees.
 It's part of what marks us human.
 Stress, however, is the root of many diseases and may sometimes contribute to hyperpigmentation.
 Protect your skin by properly attenuating your stress level.

 Enter any local beauty parlor and you’ll find a bunch of ladies with bleach lathered to their faces!
-It’s their favorite product, and I think my mother’s too!
+It’s their favorite product.
 The dermatologist explained the harms of incorrect skincare regimen accelerated by uninformed product choices.

-He explained that not all skin care products are created equal.
+Understand that not all skin care products are created equal.
 In fact, those with lesser-quality ingredients or harsh, skin-bleaching elements, such as hydroquinone, can actually contribute to melanin build-up rather than eliminating it.
-With repeated use —or improper use across large areas of your body— skin bleaching products can actually cause another diagnosis called "exogenous ochronosis" which causes blackish blue spots to emerge.

-Treating hyperpigmentation starts with eliminating the harmful skin care practices from your existing regimen and replacing them with all-natural alternatives better suited for your body' chemistry.
+Treating hyperpigmentation starts with eliminating the harmful skin care practices from your existing regimen and replacing them with alternatives that suit your skin type or are suggested by your dermatologist.
+Opt for formulations that you trust and are gentle yet effective.

 Surprisingly, time spent in the kitchen can contribute to hyperpigmentation!
 Whether in your own home or in a commercial setting, the very act of cooking takes place in an enclosed space.
 As a result, high heat and evaporating gas have a comparable effect on your skin to the sun's rays.